 And of course, one of the key issues of eating soy is that it replaces much less healthy proteins in your diet, most notably, red meat.
 A study from the Harvard School of Public Health study found that women who ate red meat when they were growing up had a higher risk for breast cancer as adults.
 For each serving of red meat they ate per day as an adolescent, they had a 22 percent higher risk of premenopausal breast cancer; for each serving per day they ate as young adults, they had a 13 percent higher risk of breast cancer overall.

 But wait, what about soy products?

-The not-so-great news for me is that the soy products that are in many vegetarian and vegan products —my kids’ beloved nuggets and corn dogs, not to mention all those protein shakes, health bars, and supplements I see on the supermarket shelves—are not made with all-natural soy beans, but with soy protein isolates.
+The not-so-great news for me is that the soy products that are in many vegetarian and vegan products — kids’ beloved nuggets and corn dogs, not to mention all those protein shakes, health bars, and supplements on supermarket shelves—are not made with all-natural soybeans, but with soy protein isolates.
 “This is a concentrated pharmaceutical extract,” Dr. Weiss explains.
 “We don’t know what the health impact of these isoflavones may be, and I would avoid anything that could have a hormonal effect in concentrated doses.”

-What I will do is take Dr. Weiss’s advice to heart: “Just eat real food.”
+What you should do is take Dr. Weiss’s advice to heart: “Just eat real food.”

 For more expert advice, visit The Beet's Health & Nutrition articles.